vruusmann/openscoring.io/_posts/2020-03-08-sklearn_date_datetime_pmml.md

 In contrast, the `OrdinalDomain` decorator can only be applied to one column at once, but is fully configurable.
 It may come in handy when a temporal feature must be restricted in a certain way.

-A datetime is a complex data structure which needs to be "flattened" to a scalar before it can be fed to Scikit-Learn algorithms.
+A datetime is a complex data structure which needs to be "flattened" to a scalar before it can be fed to Scikit-Learn.
 The `sklearn2pmml.preprocessing` module provides three transformers, which correspond to previously discussed PMML built-in functions:

 * `DaysSinceYearTransformer`